The design idea combines

 Cartridge Selection

-We have tested a number of cartridges with different compliances:
+We have successfully tested a number of cartridges with different compliances:

-- on the softer side: Shure V15/III with JICO SAS stylus, AT95SH (new series).
+- on the softer side: Shure V15/III with JELCO SAS stylus, AT95SH (new series).

 - on the harder side: DENON 103R, Kiseki Purpleheart (picture).